James P. Delgado: Public service and fellowships

-Education and outreach
+In the media

 Delgado's minor as an undergraduate was journalism.
 He has applied this emphasis to a number of the articles and books he has written, to connect to the public.
-He has written for the Vancouver Sun, the Washington Post, the Boston Globe, as well as popular magazines, including Archaeology, American History Illustrated, Naval History, and Wreck Diver.
-Beginning with his tenure with the National Park Service in San Francisco, he regularly appeared on local, regional, and national news, again emphasizing people stories and common aspects of history that connect communities.
-He has appeared in documentary films since the 1990s and continues to actively promote archaeology and history on film and on the Internet, including a series of short takes on maritime archaeology and history for CuriosityStream.
+He has written for the Vancouver Sun, the Washington Post, the Boston Globe, and popular magazines, including Archaeology, American History Illustrated, Naval History, and Wreck Diver.
+Beginning with his tenure with the National Park Service in San Francisco, he regularly appeared on local, regional, and national news, again emphasizing people's stories and common aspects of history that connect communities.
+He has appeared in documentary films since the 1990s and continues to actively promote archaeology and history on film and the Internet, including a series of short takes on maritime archaeology and history for CuriosityStream.

-He has appeared as a guest speaker at the TED-inspired EG series in Monterey, and at IdeaCity in Toronto ideacity: Archaeology in the Final Frontier: The Ocean, and actively lectures around the world.
-He is a regular lecturer for the Archaeological Institute of America, lectured onboard small adventure cruise vessels for Lindblad and Zegrahm Expeditions for nearly three decades, and regularly speaks to his favorite audience, school classes ranging from kindergarten to college.
+Delgado has appeared as a guest speaker at the TED-inspired EG series in Monterey, and at IdeaCity in Toronto.
+He actively lectures worldwide, including as a regular lecturer for the Archaeological Institute of America, lectured onboard small adventure cruise vessels for Lindblad and Zegrahm Expeditions for nearly three decades, and regularly speaks to his favorite audience, school classes ranging from kindergarten to college.
 One of his favorite activities in this regard was Project Shiphunt.
 In his role as Director of NOAA's Maritime Heritage Program, Delgado mentored a group of five Saginaw, Michigan high school students on a shipwreck research expedition in Lake Huron.
 The mission was sponsored by Sony and the Intel Corp and resulted in a positive, life-changing experience for the students and a documentary film.

+Personal life

+Delgado is married and lives with his wife Ann Goodhart in Rockville, Maryland.
+He moved there in 2017 when he became senior vice president of Search Inc. Delgado has two children from his marriage.